Ivan's Blog

 Fortunately, the head trainer, longtime Tyson friend Jeff Fenech, wasn't willing to send a fighter out for another round who was in no condition to continue, and might have been seriously injured if he had continued.

-In the face of all the leeches in the corner yelling at him to send Tyson out for the seventh round at all costs, Fenech showed that he has a spine in his back and a heart in his chest, as he yelled back at them, "I'm the f---ing boss!" essentially telling them to shut up, before he informed the referee that the fight had to be stopped.
+In the face of everyone in the corner yelling at him to send Tyson out for the seventh round at all costs, Fenech yelled back at them, "I'm the f---ing boss!" essentially telling the others to shut up, before he informed the referee that the fight had to be stopped.

 Being a "Quitter" in Boxing, and Retiring as a Shell of Your Former Self

-Furthermore, it is downright ridiculous for anyone say that a boxer should never quit, given the fact that countless boxers have died over the years from brain injuries that were suffered during fights.
+It is downright ridiculous for anyone say that a boxer should never quit during a fight, given the fact that countless boxers have died over the years from brain injuries that were suffered during fights.
 For any boxing fan who thinks that a dazed and disoriented fighter (as Tyson was) doesn't have the right to not go out for the next round, you need a serious reality check of how dangerous boxing can really be.

 The online database of boxing deaths lists 1,255 deaths that have been documented from 2005 going all the way back to the year 1741, including 53 deaths in the past five years.
 In addition to people who have died, there are countless others with mild brain damage, or severe brain damage, or who are in a coma.
 Just a few weeks ago on a fight card in Los Angeles, a boxer named Ruben Contreras suffered head trauma, had to have emergency brain surgery in order to save his life, and is still in a coma.

 There's no doubt Tyson is leaving the sport of boxing as a shell of his former self, but that's really the norm in boxing instead of the exception.
 It's incredibly common for a legendary boxer to lose fights to sub-par boxers at the end of his career.
-That includes the Greatest of All Time, Muhammad Ali, who is so respected and worshipped, as he should be and as he was during his appearance on this very broadcast.
+That includes Muhammad Ali.
 That includes Sugar Ray Leonard, who actually retired a grand total of seven times according to PTI's count.
 That includes almost every single heavyweight champion in the history of the sport, with Rocky Marciano being one of the only exceptions.
 A former champion retiring as a shell of his former self is nothing new in boxing.

 Labels: